New York City ethnic enclaves: Arab and Maghrebi

-Arabs first emigrated to New York City in the 1880s, the vast majority of them came from modern-day Lebanon and Syria.
+Arab people had been in the US since before the war of independence in 1776; during the first major wave of immigration after independence, many came to New York City in the 1880s, the majority from modern-day Lebanon and Syria.
 Before the advent of modern Lebanon in August 1920, and due to the political and historical nature of Ottoman-ruled Syria, the majority of Lebanese and Syrians referred to themselves as "Syrian" upon arrival to Ellis Island.
 Little by little, starting in the 1930s, immigrants from Lebanon started referring to themselves as "Lebanese-American" and immigrants from Syria retained the designation "Syrian-American".
 From 1880 to 1960 the overwhelming majority (90%) of Lebanese and Syrian immigrants were of the Christian faith.
 After 1960, especially after the Immigration and Nationality Act of 1965, Arab Muslims from other Arab countries such as Jordan, and Egypt started arriving in New York.
-The Syrian/Lebanese mother colony was located around Washington Street in Lower Manhattan, in a neighborhood called Little Syria.
+The largest Syrian/Lebanese neighborhood was located around Washington Street in Lower Manhattan, in a neighborhood called Little Syria.
 Syrian immigration to the United States was very small with respect to the other ethnic groups or peoples that arrived in America.
 In 1910, at the peak of Syrian immigration, only 60,000 Syrians entered the United States.

 Around the late-1930s, Little Syria started to go into decline with the construction of skyscrapers in Lower Manhattan.
 In the name of urban renewal, the skyscraper era was ushered in and preceded with the destruction of five-storey tenements that Syrians called home.
 The final blow to Little Syria commenced with the construction of the Brooklyn battery tunnel in 1940.
 A large percentage of the community moved to the area around downtown Brooklyn; and set up shops and businesses on Atlantic Avenue.
 St. George's Syrian Catholic Church is the last physical reminder of the Syrian- and Lebanese-American community that once lived in Little Syria.
 In Brooklyn, there are two long-time established businesses still open on Atlantic Avenue.
 Damascus Bakery is still in business since 1936, and Sahadi's has had a strong loyal customer base since 1948.
-By the 1960s, the community was to move yet again, this time to Park Slope and Bay Ridge.
+By the 1960s, the community was to move yet again, this time to Park Slope and East Williamsburg.

 The New York metro area contains the largest concentration of populations with Arab and Middle Eastern ancestry in the United States, with 230,899 residents of the metro area claiming Arab ancestry in the 2000 U.S. Census.
 An estimated 70,000 lived in New York City as of 2000.
 New York City holds the New York Arab-American Comedy Festival, founded in 2003 by comedians Dean Obeidallah and Maysoon Zayid.
 There is also a Berber community present in New York.